-The Mindful Arts SF curriculum you will be presenting to the students consists of: “Focus Time” (meditation); story time; Q & A sessions with the students; and some expressive and performing arts exercises.
-You will be given a comprehensive and easy to follow Curriculum Guide at the training which we will go through together step-by-step.
+In the classroom each week The Mindful Arts SF Volunteer will invite students to do check-in, participate in “Focus Time” (meditation); read them a story; ask questions about the story, and/or participate in expressive and performing arts exercises.
+You will be given a comprehensive and easy to follow published curriculum at the training which we will go through together step-by-step.

 We hope you can help bring this invaluable life skill to young people.

-For more information or questions contact Andrew Nance, Mindful Arts San Francisco Director @firstname.lastname@example.org or 415.819.3766
+For more information or to visit a Mindful Arts SF class already in progress, contact Andrew Nance, Mindful Arts San Francisco Founder and Lead Coordinator, @ email@example.com or 415.819.3766